SueColley/MyIntrusionAlarmIdea/README.md

 # MyIntrusionAlarmIdea
 Intrusion Detection Alarm - Detects When Someone OTHER Than I Enter And Speaks Scary Warning!!

-Here's my initial take on the logic -- Ideas/Suggestions/Comments Welcome!!
+Here's my initial take on the logic (I'll figure out how to format this correctly later) -- Ideas/Suggestions/Comments Welcome!!

 Room Entry Warning System